erikbenedict/note-taker/README.md

 ## Description

-In the business of life, we need applications that can help keep us on track.
+In the busyness of life, we need applications that can help keep us on track.
 This Note Taker app allows you to be able to write and save notes, so that you can organize your thoughts and keep track of tasks you need to complete.
 Then once you've utilized a specific note for the purpose you saved it for, just delete the note and stay organized.

 ## Built With